julienw/calendar-server/README.md

 ### GET `/reminders`

-Required: the header `X-Calendar-Auth` that identifies the user.
+Required: the header `Authorization` that identifies the user.

 This returns the list of reminders for this user as a JSON object.